karlssberg/Motiv/README.md

 * **Validation** - The metadata can be used to provide human-readable explanations of why a certain validation rule was not met.
 This can be useful in scenarios where you need to provide feedback to the user about why a certain input was not valid.
-* **Parsing CLI arguments** - The metadata can be used to conditionally map command-line arguments to collections of custom objects, which can then be used compose different behaviours.
+* **Parsing CLI arguments** - The command line arguments array can be interrogated and mapped to state objects (metadata) to help conditionally drive behavior in the application.

 ## Usage